appernetic/appernetic-hugo-project/content/post/why-use-a-static-web-site-generator.md

 +++
-author = "Admin"
+author = "Göran Svensson"
 date = "2016-02-10T19:50:09Z"
 description = "With Appernetic we are building a static web generator as a service that is easy to use for non-technical users and add some extra value.
-To start with we have included an easy to use editor, visual tree view, image upload, site preview, continuous integration with GitHub, auto save and theme cloning." draft = false keywords = ["Static web site generator", "dynamic CMS", "Appernetic", "Fast", "Secure"] tags = ["Static web site generator", "Internet"] title = "Why use a static web site generator?" topics = ["Static web site generator"] type = "post"
+To start with we have included an easy to use editor, visual tree view, image upload, site preview, continuous integration with GitHub, auto save and theme cloning." draft = false keywords = ["Static website generator", "dynamic CMS", "Appernetic", "Fast", "Secure", "static website"] tags = ["Static website generator", "Internet", "static website"] title = "Why use a static website generator?" topics = ["Static website generator"] type = "post"

 +++